The Viktualienmarkt is a daily food market in the heart of Munich and attracts thousands of locals, gourmets, and tourists each day.

 I love the Viktualienmarkt.
 I honestly do!
 Personally speaking, you haven’t seen Munich if you haven’t sampled the food at my favorite food market.
 What makes the Viktualienmarkt so special is that it is not an exclusive tourist thing.
 Quite to the contrary – locals like me love to shop there because of the high quality and freshness of the products on sale.

 As a tourist, it gives you the unique opportunity to sample the full panoply of Bavarian cuisine and even partake in a bit of tradition!
+It’s certainly one of the best things to do in Munich.
 Join me on my tour!